“Kim and Kanye are already two big egos, two big personalities, and North — the one I created — is that times 50.”

 She cites Kim's robbery in Paris and Khloé's split with Tristan Thompson as subjects she's tried to cover sensitively, saying, "I don’t go for the low-hanging fruit, I guess.
 I don’t go for the cheap laugh.
 My sh*t is very, very complicated and complex."

-That's not to say she hasn't had a post or two that's been lost in translation (Bianca admits that she deleted a post that a few users mistook to make light of Kanye West's mental health struggles), but most of her followers have found humor in the situations she covers — especially when it concerns Scott Disick and Sofia Richie's 16-year age gap.
+That's not to say she hasn't had a post or two that's been lost in translation (Franklin admits that she deleted a post that a few users mistook to make light of Kanye West's mental health struggles), but most of her followers have found humor in the situations she covers.
+A prime example is the 16-year age gap between Scott Disick and Sofia Richie, who broke up in 2020.

-"There was one post I did about the anniversary of Kanye’s College Dropout album," Bianca recounts about her favorite post to date, laughing.
+"There was one post I did about the anniversary of Kanye’s College Dropout album," Franklin recounts about one of her favorite posts, laughing.
 "He released College Dropout 17 years ago.
 And I was like, '2004 was also a big year for Sofia.
 She started kindergarten.'
 It was perfect."

 With no shortage of hilariously shady insights, it's not surprising Nori's Black Book has gained quite a celebrity following.